rcgorman/rg-lab/README.md

 # rg-lab

-Homelab infrastructure built around the BAT pattern:
+My homelab infrastructure built around:

 - `bootc` for the VM operating system image
 - `Ansible` for host and service configuration